SmartMeshFoundation/Photon/docs/rest_api.md

 deposit interfaces contain two behaviors：

- Create channel and deposit
+ 1.Create channel and deposit

    - `new_channel`sets`true`, which means open a new channel and deposit to the channel;if there is no channel between the participants, `false`is no meaning for `new_channel`，which will return the error message "There is no channel".
    - `settle_timeout`represent the settlement window for new channel, for example,settle_timeout：100; if the `settle_timeout` set to 0,the default window period is used which is 600 block.

- only deposit:
+ 2.Only deposit:

    - `new_channel`must set to `false`，which means the channel has been existed；If the channel has been existed ,there is Meaningless to set the `new_channel`statue as `ture`，which will response the error message "The channel has already existed".
    - `settle_timeout`must set to 0,because the channel has already existed.